 The University of Michigan—Dearborn wins the award for Flexibility.
 The program offers expert faculty, expansive opportunities for networking, and the flexibility of evening and on-line courses, all from a highly-ranked program.
 The degree is open to students of all undergraduate majors and all levels of work experience.
 You may complete the program on campus, on-line, or any combination of the two (Concentrations are optional, and most require a campus presence).

 While earning a degree is an essential part of online education, Arizona State University Online understands that the journey doesn’t end there.
 Our award for best career support goes to ASU Online for a number for reasons, one of those being that students can connect with a career advisor online each day.
 ASU Online also provides live webinars that cover several job-related topics several times a semester, while the school’s Sun Devil Career Link provides a comprehensive job search portal where students can find open positions.

 The Online Education Database (OEDb) ranks colleges by the percentage of students who receive financial aid.
-In 2011, Saint Leo University Online ranked seventh on the list, with 99% of students receiving some form of financial assistance.
+Saint Leo University Online ranked seventh on the list, with 99% of students receiving some form of financial assistance.
 The school offers several programs, including student loans and scholarships, that provide financial assistance to match student needs.